paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 ### Behavioural × Analysis
 ![](/038-07-10.jpg)
 _Episode [38]({{ page.url_fandom_hxh }}/Episode_38_(2011))_
-Speaking of Pouf's abilities, remember the conversation of Gon and Killua after the tape self-erased when they stopped hearing Ging's message.
+Speaking of Pouf's abilities, remember the conversation between Gon and Killua after the tape self-erased when they stopped hearing Ging's message.
 Killua said, "Using data you can determine the speaker's height, weight, gender, age, facial features, chronic diseases, and **state of mind**.
 I wouldn't be surprised if there were a Nen user somewhere who could analyse data better than a machine.
 Someone who would know everything about a person just from hearing their _voice_."
 ![](/044-15-113-20.jpg)
 _Episodes [44]({{ page.url_fandom_hxh }}/Episode_44_(2011)), [113]({{ page.url_fandom_hxh }}/Episode_113_(2011))_
-We then met melody with extraordinary hearing capabilities who can also influence the listener by playing various songs.
-This gives rise to Pouf's ability 'Spiritual Message', which allows him to determine psychological state of the opponent while also creating a hypnotic effect.
+We then met melody with extraordinary hearing capabilities that can also influence the listener by playing various songs.
+This gives rise to Pouf's ability 'Spiritual Message', which allows him to determine the psychological state of the opponent while also creating a hypnotic effect.
 <!-- speaking of Pouf's abilities, hisaAnother ability was mentioned before "You can determine the speaker's height, weight, gender, age, facial features, chronic diseases, and **state of wind**.
 I wouldn't be surprised if there were a Nen user somewhere who could analyse data better than a machine.
 Someone who would know everything about a person just from hearing their voice."
 Melody!! -->
 ### Storage
 ![](/043-06-043-14-104-04.jpg)